 Rachel was called to the Bar in 2006.
-As part of her degree, Rachel completed a Diploma in French Law (Diplome d’Etudes Juridiques Francaises) at the Universite de Limoges, France.
+As part of her degree, she completed a Diploma in French Law (Diplome d’Etudes Juridiques Francaises) at the Universite de Limoges, France.

 Thereafter, she obtained a Very Competent on the Bar Vocational Course at Nottingham Law School.
 She successfully completed pupillage at Ropewalk Chambers and became a tenant in 2007.

-Rachel has a general civil law practice with particular interests in personal injury, clinical negligence, regulatory work and counter fraud claims.
+Rachel has a general civil law practice with particular interests in clinical negligence and personal injury-related claims.

 Interests away from the Bar include netball, athletics and swimming.
 Rachel also enjoys spending time with family and friends.

 Rachel has represented many families where parents have been bereaved both at Inquests and in subsequent clinical negligence proceedings.
 She also has considerable experience of cases involving stillbirths and the specific common law to be applied to the recovery of damages in this context.